vlanore/diffsel/README.md

 The `datà` folder in the diffsel root folder contains examples of data files usable with diffsel.

+## Remarks about conditions

+Conditions correspond to known phenotypes in the input data.
+What diffsel does is look for differential fitness effects associated with these conditions.

+For example, the cyperaceae dataset from Besnard et al. 2009 (available here: https://gitlab.in2p3.fr/pveber/reviewphiltrans/tree/master/example/real_data/besnard2009) has two conditions:
+* condition 0, the "ancestral condition", which corresponds to C3 photosynthesis;
+* condition 1, the "convergent condition", which corresponds to the independently-acquired C4 photosynthesis.

+In most cases, you should follow this two-condition approach if you want to use diffsel with your own data.
+In the original diffsel paper (Parto et al. 2018) three conditions were used:
+* the ancestral condition;
+* the convergent condition;
+* sister clades to convergent clades.

+It seems that in some cases this three-condition approach can give better results but our testing indicates that this slighlty more complex approach is not necessary in most cases.

 ## How to run diffsel

 Basic usage for diffsel is (from the diffsel root folder):